Resilient. Safe. Compliant.

 14 years ago, when I first started my career in Canada’s solar industry, it was pretty much a one-man show –if you don’t count the hefty piles of contracts and complicated excel files I had inherited.
 I was in the office, on the field, and at community meetings, trying to lay down processes and set precedents.
 I won’t sugarcoat it, it was fun but hard.
 Truly, harder than it needed to be.

-Today, we’ve come a long way.
-The first word that comes to mind when I now think about solar power is collaboration.
 Cities, states, developers, consumers, and corporations are communicating and working towards a common goal.
 I strongly believe that collaboration between these stakeholders is the key to sparking innovation and digitally transforming the world of solar asset management.

 Case in point: Instead of simply subscribing to power purchase agreements (PPA) with Level Ten Energy, Starbucks took a collaborative approach by becoming a shared owner of several projects.
 In my view, such a vested interest in solar development opens doors to opportunities like data sharing, expertise development and groundbreaking research.
 Consequently, efficiencies are inevitable.